 For this example, I am using the SparkFun ESP32 Thing.
 In general, boards with the ESP32 have been selling out quickly and are in limited stock.
 So, if you can find one, buy it!

 Currently, PlatformIO is the easiest way to start working with an ESP32 board.
-It automagically installs all the libraries needed, and it is filled with other goodies like linting.
+It automatically installs all the libraries needed, and it is filled with other goodies like linting.
 Installing PlatformIO is pretty simple because it is built on top of the Atom text editor.
 You can also see their full ESP32 support here: PlatformIO espressif32.

 There is an IDE bundle that will install everything for you.
 You can find that here: PlatformIO IDE Bundle.

-If you have Atom
+If You Have Atom

 All you need to do is install the package: